Jakus23/non/README.md

 * aliases, and
 * terminals.

-**The Hello World! example**
+**The ‘Hello World!’ example**

 Save `Hello World` in a file with a `.non` extension.
 You're done with your first program.

-Over time it became more consequential for me, to the point where my business modeling is digitised using _non_ before any real discussion with dev.
+Over time the language became more consequential for me, to the point where my business motivations became digital and consistant, before any discussions with dev.

 More about each token...